Study abroad in the Czech Republic with IFSA

 Upon completion, students will have a deeper understanding of themselves, an insider’s perspective of the sector, and an expanded global network.
 They will also have an enhanced portfolio that helps them to demonstrate their abilities and experiences.
 This includes an IFSA-exclusive credential from The Leadership Edge, a leading organizational development consulting firm in the U.S. that has partnered with IFSA to design this unique class.
 (3 U.S. semester credit hours)

-IFSA COMPUTER SCIENCE CLASSES
+IFSA COMPUTER SCIENCE ELECTIVES

 Computer Networks

-This class provides students with a deep understanding of what makes computer networks reliable, scalable, and secure, and thus essential components of modern society.
-It focuses on business and operation related computer networks: infrastructures for desktops, laptops, servers, and other TCP/IP related components.
-Students learn to evaluate multiple possible solutions given physical constraints, each with its advantages and further problems as well.
-Each topic of the class seeks to resolve previously presented problems and questions, while generating further ones that need to be addressed.
-(3 U.S. semester credit hours)
+The goal of this class is to provide the students with a deep understanding of the fundamental principles and methods that make computer networks reliable, scalable, and secure, and thus essential components of modern society.
+The focus of this class is on business and operation related computer networks: infrastructures for desktops, laptops, servers, and other TCP/IP related components.
+This class is designed with the aim of interconnecting multiple devices into an internetwork.
+The building of knowledge and skills is presented in a step-by-step manner, starting with the simplest possible computer network containing two computers and a medium for propagating the signals.
+A trivial problem as it seems, however due to physical constraints students learn to discuss and evaluate multiple possible solutions: cabled connection, wireless, satellite, etc. each with its advantages and further problems as well.
+Each topic of the class answers previous problems and questions, while generating further ones that need to be addressed.

 Database Management Systems

-This class focuses on the design, implementation, data population, and administration of a database, and on the core concepts and characteristics of relational databases, in comparison with non-relational databases.
-Students learn the normalization techniques and standards to be able to design a relational database based on given requirements.
-Further on, data definition language (DDL) is used to specify the schema in a chosen database management system.
-A significant part of the class is devoted to the administration of the database, including SQL scripts and commands.
-(3 U.S. semester credit hours)
+The class focuses on an introduction to database systems: software that stores, manages, and provides efficient access to a collection of structured information.
+Topics include the design, implementation, data population, and administration of a database, and on the core concepts and characteristics of relational databases, in comparison with nonrelational databases from both the DBMS user perspective and DBMS implementer perspective.
+Students learn the normalization techniques and UML standards to be able to design a relational database based on given requirements.
+Further on, DDL is used to specify the DB schema in a chosen DBMS (MySQL or similar).
+Data population techniques are discussed, including integrating/migrating legacy data.
+A significant part of the class is devoted to the administration of the DB (using DML), including SQL scripts and commands.
+Students are encouraged to explore the distinction between the SQL based and noSQL based databases with respect to storing big data.
+(4 U.S. semester credit hours)

 Introduction to Artificial Intelligence